 Should an individual child display persistent challenging behaviour they will be referred to the Pastoral Team.
-Their parents will be invited to school to discuss the situation.
+Their parents will be invited to school to discuss the situation, and an Individual Behaviour Plan will be written.
 Further sanctions may then be taken and will depend on the circumstances of each individual case but may include:

-- o Repeating poor work, or work missed through poor behaviour choices, at home that evening, - o removal from class for reflection time, - o reduction of unstructured time (e.g., breaks and lunchtimes), - o restitution of some kind e.g., removal of graffiti, repair of damage.
+- o repeating poor work, or work missed through poor behaviour choices, at home that evening, - o removal from class for reflection time, - o reduction of unstructured time (e.g., breaks and lunchtimes), - o restitution of some kind e.g., removal of graffiti, repair of damage.